Traumatic Stress and Divorce in Arizona

 Counselors and psychologists rely upon the Diagnostic and Statistical Manual of Mental Health Disorders (“DSM”) to diagnose traumatic stress.
 The disorder requires that the person experienced a traumatic or stressful event(s).
 The emotional and psychological distress experienced by someone with traumatic stress disorder can vary significantly.

-Specifically, the emotional distress can be experienced as feelings of anxiety and fear.
+Specifically, the emotional distress is experienced as feelings of anxiety and fear.
 Others may respond by not finding enjoyment in people, things, or activities when someone else would experience pleasure (“Anhedonic”).
 Others may simply have a feeling of unease and a loss of personal satisfaction (“Dysphoria).
 This can lead to outbursts of anger or a general lack of self-identity.

 Traumatic Stress and Divorce in Arizona | The Solution